lorenzoh/DLPipelines.jl/docs/overview.md

 An additional complication comes from the fact that the encoding and decoding step may differ based on situation.
 For example, during training we often want to apply some augmentation when encoding that would be detrimental to performance during inference.

-Let's look at the interface provided by *DeepLearningTasks.jl* to represent these abstractions.
+Let's look at the interface provided by *DLPipelines.jl* to represent these abstractions.